ADD-SP/ngx_waf/docs/advance/directive.md

 :::

-::: tip CHANGES IN THE DEVELOPMENT VERSION
+::: tip CHANGES IN THE BETA

 The default value is changed to W-IP IP CC UNDER-ATTACK W-URL URL ARGS UA W-REFERER REFERER COOKIE ADV"